-What to do when a password is compromised or Personal data thought to be compromised Online platforms and search engines gather personal data - this is often referred to as 'harvesting' or 'farming'.
+Outing a last and a supplied of the control of the T Personal data Online platforms and search engines gather personal data - this is often referred to as 'harvesting' or 'farming'.
 Teaching will include the following: How cookies work How data is farmed from sources which look neutral How and why personal data is shared by online companies How pupils can protect themselves and that acting quickly is essential when something happens The rights children have with regards to their data How to limit the data companies can gather This risk or harm will be covered in the following curriculum areas: Relationships Education KS2 Computing Persuasive design Many devices, apps and games are designed to keep users online for longer than they might have planned or desired.
-Teaching will include the following: • That the majority of games and platforms are designed to make money, and that their primary driver is to encourage people to stay online for as long as possible to encourage them to spend money or generate advertising revenue • How notifications are used to pull users back online This risk or harm will be covered in the following curriculum areas: Health Education Computing Privacy settings Almost all devices, websites, apps and other online services come with privacy settings that can be used to control what is shared.
-Teaching will include the following: • How to find information about privacy settings on various sites, apps, devices and platforms • That privacy settings have limitations This risk or harm will be covered in the following curriculum areas: Relationships Education KS2 Computing Targeting of online content Much of the information seen online is a result of some form of targeting.
-Teaching will include the following: How adverts seen at the top of online searches and social media have often come from companies paying to be on there and different people will see different adverts How the targeting is done The concept of clickbait and how companies can use it to draw people to their sites and services This risk or harm will be covered in the following curriculum areas: Relationships Education Computing
+Teaching will include the following: That the majority of games and platforms are designed to make money, and that their primary driver is to encourage people to stay online for as long as possible to encourage them to spend money or generate advertising revenue How notifications are used to pull users back online This risk or harm will be covered in the following curriculum areas: • Health Education • Computing Privacy settings Almost all devices, websites, apps and other online services come with privacy settings that can be used to control what is shared.
+Teaching will include the following: • How to find information about privacy settings on various sites, apps, devices and platforms • That privacy settings have limitations This risk or harm will be covered in the following curriculum areas: • Relationships Education • KS2 Computing Targeting of online content Much of the information seen online is a result of some form of targeting.
+Teaching will include the following: How adverts seen at the top of online searches and social media have often come from companies paying to be on there and different people will see different adverts How the targeting is done The concept of clickbait and how companies can use it to draw people to their sites and services This risk or harm will be covered in the following curriculum areas: • Relationships Education • Computing